 SE 385 Home Page

-The final exam will be on Tuesday, December 13 at 1:00.
+The final exam is scheduled for Tuesday, December 14 at 8:00.

 The intent is to have the presentations available before the start of class.